 Here the speeds often decreased by as much as 70% from my 30 Mbps broadband plan which is a pretty significant decrease for a given paid VPN.

-So, my verdict: CyberGhost provides decent enough speeds when it comes to local destinations, but the farther you move from your home center, the greater the lag you’re going experience.
+So, my verdict: CyberGhost provides decent enough speeds when it comes to local destinations, but the farther you move from your home center, the greater the lag you’re going to experience.